skip to content

 The application must be filed with the court and served on the other party immediately, and the matter is heard as soon as possible.

-Applications forms and what orders to ask for
+Applications forms and what orders to seek

-If there is already a case going through court, the form to use is Application in a Proceeding, together with an Affidavit.
+If there is already a case going through court, the form to use is an Application in a Proceeding, together with an Affidavit.

 Ex parte hearings